Simple Interest Calculator

 How to Calculate Simple Interest

 Simple interest is a method for calculating interest on a loan.
-A simple interest calculator provides a quick and easy way to calculate the interest on a loan given the present value, interest rate, and number of time periods.
+A simple interest calculator provides a quick and easy way to calculate the interest on a loan given the principal value, interest rate, and number of time periods.

 Simple Interest Formula